Harshita-Verma09/Frontend_React_96_Chips_Input/README.md

 # InputChip Component

 This is a simple React component that allows users to input text and display it as interactive "chips."
-Users can add new chips and remove existing ones.
+Users can add new chips and remove existing ones

 ---